 - genetic engineering

 Most woody plants do not ‘breed true’, meaning that if you plant a seed from your favorite apple tree, or from a ‘wild’ tree growing in the woods, it is highly unlikely that the seed will grow into a tree comparable to the parent.
 In fact, the apples that you might harvest will probably be less than desirable.
-Similar patterns would be found for grapes and olives, two ancient crops that have long been propagated not from seed but instead asexually.
+Similar patterns would be found for grapes and olives, two ancient crops.
+In order to perpetuate desirable plants of such species these crops have been propagated not from seed but instead asexually.
 The easiest technique is ‘rooting’, cutting a stem and placing it in moist soil in hopes that it will sprout roots (see the discussion adventitious roots in Chapter 8).
 A similar procedure can be done with roots, inducing them to produce new shoots.
 Since the middle of the 20th century an artificial plant hormone has been used to promote adventitious growth in shoots/roots that might not do so otherwise.

 Obviously, asexual propagation does not produce novel material, it only perpetuates existing ones.
 It is important in a large number of vegetable crops including banana, pineapple, potato, sweet potatoes, cassava and many more.
-It also is the most common means of propagating of most ornamental flowering plants started in the greenhouse (e.g. geranium, begonia).
-For some of these plants (e.g. banana, naval oranges and some ornamental flowers) asexual reproduction is essential because the plant is a sterile hybrid and cannot produce viable seeds.
-For other species, e.g. potato (Fig. 3), pineapple (Fig. 4) and many others asexual reproduction is simply an easier means of propagation, eliminating the seedling stage which is sometimes more sensitive to conditions than cuttings are.
+It also is the most common means of propagating many ornamental flowering plants (e.g. geranium, begonia).
+For some of these plants (e.g. banana and some hybrid flowers) asexual reproduction is essential because the plant is a sterile hybrid and cannot produce viable seeds.
+For other species, e.g. potato (Fig. 3), pineapple (Fig. 4) and many others, asexual reproduction is simply an easier and quicker means of propagation, eliminating the seedling stage that is sometimes more sensitive to conditions than cuttings are.
 A disadvantage of asexual propagation is that the clones are genetically uniform and thus crops are more susceptible to widespread failure (e.g. in late blight of potato).
 Another problem is that viral diseases are transmitted in cuttings but not through seeds.

 Sexual propagation—seeds and the significance of breeding system